aoriens/news-service/README.md

 - `parent_category_item_id` - the identifier of an existing
   [CategoryItem](#CategoryItem) where a new category will be created.
 When no one specified, a new root category will be created.
 An integer, optional.

+### CreateComment

+A request to create a comment for a news article.
+Fields:

+- `text` - the comment body text.
+A string, required.

 ### CreateDraft